Zhou involved in frightening 1st-lap crash at British GP - WHIZ News

-SILVERSTONE, England (AP) — Zhou Guanyu was involved in a frightening first-lap crash Sunday that brought the British Grand Prix to an immediate halt as safety crews attended to the only Chinese driver in Formula One.
+SILVERSTONE, England (AP) — Zhou Guanyu said he was “all clear” Sunday after a frightening first-lap crash that brought the British Grand Prix to an immediate halt as safety crews attended to the only Chinese driver in Formula One.

 Zhou was taken to the track’s medical center for observation and credited the head-protecting “halo” device on the cars for protecting him.